Conceptual diagram of the Fire and Ice project

 a Boreal Fires team, a Coastal Margins team, and Diversity, Education and Workforce Development (DEW) team, which helps to share findings and to educate Alaskans in STEM fields.
 Other

-aspects of the project include Communications, Economic Development and Management
+aspects of the project include Communications, Economic Development and Management efforts.

 The goal of the Boreal Fires team is to increase community resilience to wildfire by improving evaluations of